By David Joel Miller.

 Have you forgotten how to play?

 Children start out life being able to play naturally.
 As you get older it is easy to get caught up in the seriousness of the adult role.
 Some people get told far too early in life that they should grow up and act like adults.
-Happy, emotionally health people discover that being able to play can be a great stress reducer.
+Happy, emotionally healthy people discover that being able to play can be a great stress reducer.
 Think some about how much you used to like to play.
 Wouldn’t it be nice if you could put some of that playfulness back in your life?

 Once you get to be an adult you may have started to think that having fun was either expensive or involved high risk behaviors like drugs, alcohol or sex.
 There are plenty of ways an adult can have fun that does not involve high-risk behaviors.
 Here are some suggestions for ways to play and have fun again in ways that are consistent with a healthy emotional life and recovery from whatever you may be recovering from.

 Plan a tour for an out-of-town guest.